studentgpt/cof_test_data/README.md

 1. ​**Prediction**​: Predicts the crystal size based on the input monomer addition sequence.
 2. ​**Design**​: Derives the required monomer addition sequence by specifying the target crystal size.
-3. ​**Optimization**​: Optimizes the synthesis pathway to produce larger crystals.
+3. ​**Optimization**​: Optimizes the monomer addition sequence to produce larger crystals.

 ## Installation
 1.You can clone the repository by running the following commands: